 - Managing time and financial constraints

-Speaking to a counsellor can help you process through some of these common parenting challenges and develop a plan of action to tackle the issues.
-Additionally, there are resources that could help support you:
+Speaking to a counsellor can help you process some of these common parenting challenges and develop a plan of action to tackle issues.
+Additionally, there are resources you can turn to for further support:

 1. Parenting Support Providers (PSPs)